THREE IN THE MAGIC CARPET RIDE TRILOGY

 the ghosts of Christmas Past dropped

-by to haunt me.
+by to torment me.
 Gee, now I can add the memory of getting

-divorced on Christmas to my growing list of Holiday Horrors.
+divorced on Christmas Eve to my growing list of Holiday Horrors.

 There is no way